astoreyai/llm-ebook/book/ch01-foundations.md

 **When to Use ToT:**

-✅ Open-ended problems with multiple valid approaches
-✅ Tasks requiring backtracking (e.g., constraint satisfaction) ✅ Creative generation with quality filters
+[YES] Open-ended problems with multiple valid approaches [YES] Tasks requiring backtracking (e.g., constraint satisfaction) [YES] Creative generation with quality filters

-❌ Simple factual queries
+[NO] Simple factual queries
-❌ Cost-constrained applications
+[NO] Cost-constrained applications
-❌ Real-time latency requirements
+[NO] Real-time latency requirements

 ### 1.2.4 Reflexion: Self-Reflective Iteration